CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

 run multiple instances of any of these services, you need a separate file for each instance.
 The files must be named as follows:

-  - `isc-dhcp-server-<vrf-name>`
+  - isc-dhcp-server-\<vrf-name\>

-  - `isc-dhcp-server6-<vrf-name>`
+  - isc-dhcp-server6-\<vrf-name\>

-  - `isc-dhcp-relay-<vrf-name>`
+  - isc-dhcp-relay-\<vrf-name\>

-  - `isc-dhcp-relay6-<vrf-name>`
+  - isc-dhcp-relay6-\<vrf-name\>

 See the example configuration below for more details.

-{{%notice note%}}
+### <span>Caveats for DHCP with VRF </span>

-  - Cumulus Linux does **not** support DHCP server and relay across VRFs; the server and host cannot be in different VRF tables.
+  - Cumulus Linux does **not** support DHCP server and relay across VRFs, so the server and host cannot be in different VRF tables.
 In addition, the server and relay cannot be in different VRF tables.

-  - Typically, a service running in the default VRF owns a port across all VRFs.
-If the VRF local instance is preferred, first disable and stop the global instance.
+  - Typically a service running in the default VRF owns a port across all VRFs.
+If the VRF local instance is preferred, the global one may need to be disabled and stopped first.

-  - VRF is a layer 3 routing feature; only run programs that use AF\_INET and AF\_INET6 sockets in a VRF.
+  - VRF is a layer 3 routing feature.
+It only makes sense to run programs that use AF\_INET and AF\_INET6 sockets in a VRF.
 VRF context does not affect any other aspects of the operation of a program.

   - This method only works with `systemd`-based services.

-{{%/notice%}}

 ### <span>Example Configuration</span>